ARMADA INSPECTION SERVICES

 Contact Richard and Carol Anne

-Buying a home is the biggest investment most people will ever make, that’s why having an honest, experienced and qualified home inspection team on your side helps even the odds when so many others are just telling you what you want to hear.
+Buying a home is the biggest investment most people will ever make, that’s why having an honest, experienced and qualified home inspection team on your side helps even the odds.
 We do not work for or answer to any agents, we answer ONLY to our clients.
-Richard & Carol Anne have been helping home buyers discover whether they have picked out a great home by investigating the property from top to bottom, and providing a truly independent third party assessment of the properties condition.

 A gentleman called us, “I wanted to call you, but my wife booked the inspector our realtor highly recommended.
 We think we were lied to.”
 We visited the property outside Brockville and found multiple issues that were clearly identifiable, but were never reported.
 Two pellet stoves were run until they failed, then cleaned up to look nice.
 They paid extra to have these inspected. $2,000 to repair these stoves.
 The sellers said they never used them.
 The sellers lied.
 The homes two gas fireplaces both had significant code violations, and both were only repairable by replacement at an estimated cost of $10,000 each.
 This couple would have never purchased the property if they were told the truth about it’s condition.